flectra-hq/documentation-user/content/applications/sales/crm/optimize/partner_autocomplete.rst

 .. note::
    - If you run out of credits, the only information that will be populated when clicking on the suggested company will be the website link and the logo.
-   - If you are on Flectra Online and you have the Enterprise version, you benefit from free trial credits to test the feature.
+   - If you are on Flectra Online and you have the Professional version, you benefit from free trial credits to test the feature.
    - Learn about our *Privacy Policy* `here <https://iap.flectra.com/privacy#header_2>`_.